netdata/netdata/docs/dashboards-and-charts/events-feed.md

 > **Note**
 >
-> When you try to query a longer period than what your space allows you will see an error message highlighting that you are querying data outside of your plan.
+> When you try to query a longer period than what your space allows you will see an error message highlighting that you are querying data outside your plan.